 YORKTOWN MARKET DAYS

-Go Green Market In collaboration with York County’s Department of Public Works and the York County Beautification Committee, the market begins at 8 a.m. and there will be free family activities from 10 a.m. to 12 p.m. on September 12 to help promote environmental sustainability.
-Educational exhibits will be on site as well as free children’s crafts, activities and games.
-Call (757) 890-5900 for more information
+Go Green Market On Sept.
+12, in collaboration with York County’s Department of Public Works and the York County Beautification Committee, the market will encourage shoppers to reduce, reuse, and recycle.
+The market begins at 8 a.m. and there will be free information to promote environmental sustainability as well as free reusable market bags to the first 500 customers.
+The visiting LOVE Letters will be turned green for the day as a photo op for visiting families.
+Call (757) 890-5900 for more information.

 Sister Cities French Market: Modeled after the market in Yorktown’s sister city Port-Vendres France, shop for French favorites on September 19 from 8 a.m. to 3 p.m. at Riverwalk Landing.
 Shoppers will find fresh-baked bread, croissants and pastries; chocolates & macarons; wine; soaps and more!
 Enjoy a Wine Garden featuring French wines, a silent auction and student exchange raffle.
 Call (757) 877-2933 for more information.